-Review: Google's Pixel 5a is the 4a 5G's longer-lasting twin
+Google Pixel 5a review: Better battery, better price, same great phone

 The 6.34-inch screen is very easy to see outside, and while many were hoping or expecting this to be a 90Hz screen, Google opted to keep it 60Hz for the 5a, and I'm content with that.
 120Hz and 90Hz look great but burn more battery, and the Pixel 5a doesn't want to waste it on something most "regular" users won't notice.
 Heck, I've been on the Galaxy S21 for six months before this phone, and I don't really notice the 120Hz difference unless I am gaming.
 60Hz performs just fine for me.

 Speaking of performance, the Pixel 4a 5G was a decent phone, and Google decided not to break the mold for its successor.
-Instead, we get the water-resistance that Pixel a-owners have spent years begging for and a 20% bigger battery that Google's optimizations and the Snapdragon 765's efficiency can sip for hours, if not days.
-Case in point, I took the 5a off the charger 21 hours ago, it's now sitting at 41% after 7 hours of screen on time, but we'll get to battery in a bit.
+Instead, we get the water resistance that Pixel A-owners have spent years begging for, along with a 20% bigger battery that Google's optimizations and the Snapdragon 765's efficiency can sip for hours, if not days.
+Case in point, I took the 5a off the charger 21 hours ago, and it's now sitting at 41% after 7 hours of screen on time.
+But we'll get to the battery in a bit.
 First, let's talk about the software that provides that optimized battery and performance.

 Google Pixel 5a: Software and performance

-There's a lot of things I'd love to dive into with the Pixel 5a's software but can't yet.
-What it runs right now is Android 11 with all of the Pixel-exclusive features like Duplex-powered call screening and the best spam blocker on the market, and it runs that just fine.
+The Pixel 5a launched with Android 11 and all of the Pixel-exclusive features like Duplex-powered call screening and the best spam blocker on the market.
 Apps are quick to open, I can multitask between 2-4 apps easily with the 6GB of RAM, and 128GB of storage means there's plenty of room for my YouTube Music downloads and loading up on Disney+ before my next trip.

 I've seen a few times where the Twitter app becomes unresponsive until I back out and go back in, but I'm on the Twitter Beta and think it has more to do with that.
 App hangs have been scarce, the Overview menu is smooth and quick to swipe apps out of when I'm done with them, and the Pixel Launcher does okay — though I still opted for Smart Launcher 5 after a day just because it's what I'm used to.

-The only problem is that this software will undergo a big change in 4-6 weeks. once Android 12 arrives.
-The Pixel 5a will be one of the first phones to get it and its Pixel-exclusive dynamic color theming system in Material You.
-It'll be one of the first phones to get the new permission dots and timeline views so it can know what apps had access to your location, microphone, or camera and when.
+Since the initial review, Android 12 came to the Pixel 5a, making it one of the first phones to receive features like the Pixel-exclusive dynamic color theming system in Material You and enhanced permissions and privacy tools.

-But it doesn't have any of this yet, and I'm not going to review a phone based on the buggiest beta we've seen in four years.
-I have to judge what's here, not what's coming.

-What's here now is the classic, smooth vanilla Android we've grown accustomed to after years of Material Design and Google's subtle sculpting of the Pixel aesthetic.
+Overall, the Pixel 5a gives you the classic, smooth vanilla Android we've grown accustomed to after years of Material Design and Google's subtle sculpting of the Pixel aesthetic.
 Settings are where they should be, there's very little bloat installed at launch — as opposed to the dozens on my last few Galaxy phones — and everything that's here works well.
 It's not sexy, but it works well, and there's no nonsense.

-We'll come back once Android 12 arrives and see how it handles Material You, the permission overhauls, and new features like scrolling screenshots.

 Google Pixel 5a: Battery

-The 4680mAh battery is significantly larger than last year's "decent battery" Pixel 4a 5G, and with it powering the same components and a barely bigger 60Hz screen, the Pixel 5a will absolutely get you through the day and then some.
+The 4680mAh battery is significantly larger than the "decent battery" found in the Pixel 4a 5G, and with it powering the same components and a barely bigger 60Hz screen, the Pixel 5a will absolutely get you through the day and then some.
 As I've said before, if you want to stress test a phone, you take it to a theme park, and not even two trips to the Magic Kingdom with gaming, reading, and camera testing could kill the battery in a single day.

 Even with six hours of screen on time — at least three of those at max brightness in the Florida sun — I was still at 21% by the end of the night.
 In fact, I got over six hours of screen time every day of my week with the Pixel 5a, except for the day of Samsung Unpacked, where I finished the day with 60% battery and three hours of screen time.
 I'm sitting at 36% with 7.25 hours screen on, and I unplugged the phone from the charger 22 hours ago.
 At the end of the night, I got 11 hours when I hit 5% and finally plugged it in before bed.

-Note: This article was originally published in August 2021.
-It was updated in October 2021 with the following changes.